ElektraInitiative/PermaplanT/doc/architecture/05building.md

 ### `__mocks__`

-This folder has a special name to be recognized by our test runner jest.
+This folder has a special name to be recognized by our test runner vi.
 More details on how mocking with jest works can be found in the [jest documentation](https://jestjs.io/docs/manual-mocks).

 ### `assets`